Quick Start

 print("Failed to insert document:", response.text)

-After successfully saving an EmbText data type, additional processing occurs under the hood:
+When saving an EmbText data type, OneNode DB performs additional processing:

-• The saved data will have an updated field called chunks in addition to the original fields @embText.text and @embText.emb_model.
-The chunks field will be a list of chunked text segments.
+• The saved data will have an updated field called chunks in addition to @embText.text and @embText.emb_model.

 {